moiz-frost/democrance_insurance/README.md

 ### Pre-requisites

-Please ensure that ruby 2.7.2 is installed
+Please ensure that ruby 2.7.2 is installed.
+You can use rbenv to manage your ruby versions

 ### Install your project's gems
 ```